RestKit/RestKit/Docs/MobileTuts Advanced RestKit/Advanced_RestKit_Tutorial.md

 Taking advantage of key-value coding in your mappings becomes very useful when working with large, complex JSON payloads where you only care about a subset of the data.
 But sometimes we actually do care about all that extra information -- we just wish it was available in a more accessible format.
 In these circumstances we can instead turn to the use of relationship modeling to help RestKit transform a big data payload into an object graph.

+**Example Code** - See [RKKeyValueMappingExample](https://github.com/twotoasters/RestKit/blob/master/Examples/RKCatalog/Examples/RKKeyValueMappingExample) in [RKCatalog](https://github.com/twotoasters/RestKit/blob/master/Examples/RKCatalog)

 ### Modeling Relationships

-Relationship modeling is expressed via the `elementToPropertyMappings` method on the RKObjectMappable protocol.
+Relationship modeling is expressed via the ___elementToRelationshipMappings___ method on the RKObjectMappable protocol.
 This method instructs the mapper to take a nested JSON dictionary, perform mapping operations, and assign the result object (or objects) to the property with the given name.
 This is process is repeated for each mapping operation, allowing object graphs of arbitrary depth to be constructed.

 To understand how this works, let's take a look at an example.
-We are going to walk through the implementation of a simple application called RKTaskList that illustrates the principles of relationship modeling.
-Please download the code from <INSERT URL HERE> and follow along in Xcode as we walk through it.

-Within RKTaskList, there are three data models that are related to one another: Users, Projects, and Tasks.
+We are going to walk through the implementation of a Task List data model to illustrate the principles of relationship modeling.
+The task list example code is contained within the RKRelationshipMappingExample code in the RKCatalog application.
+Within RKRelationshipMappingExample, there are three data models that are related to one another: Users, Projects, and Tasks.
 Users are people working within the system.
 Projects contain a discrete set of steps that work toward a concrete goal that can be completed.
 Tasks represent each of these concrete steps within a Project.
 The relationships between them are:

 * User has many Projects
 * Each Project belongs to a single User